pyeventsourcing/kurrentdbclient/README.md

 Instrumentation provides immediate visibility into your application, often using charts and graphs to illustrate what is going on “under the hood.”

-This package supports instrumenting the EventStoreDB clients with OpenTelemetry.
+This package supports instrumenting the KurrentDB clients with OpenTelemetry.

 ### OpenTelemetry<a id="open-telemetry"></a>